alexlarner/Recipes/Main Dishes/Hot/Breakfast Fried Rice.md

 ## Ingredients

 - 6 cups **day-old cooked rice**
+    - This is 3 rice-cooker cups of dry rice (2 1/4 cups dry rice)
 - 1/3 cup **fish sauce**
     - This should be a sauce that's made just of fish, salt, and sugar
 - 1/3 cup **maple syrup**